threefoldfoundation/www_threefold_farming/content/page/solution/cards/card3/card3.md

 ---
-id: tokenCard3
+id: solution_card3
-title: A Sustainable Internet, for our planet
+title: Plug & Earn
-image: ./card3.jpeg
+image: ./solution_card_1.png
-button: Start Now
+button: Learn More
-link: '/blog'
+link:
 order: 3
-excerpt:
+excerpt: Farmers earn ThreeFold Tokens by connecting and leasing capacity to the ThreeFold Grid.
+Developers and users rent compute and storage capacity directly from Farmers, creating a complete circular economic model, in which anyone can partake.
 ---